DylanMeeus/springboot_jwt_blog/_posts/2016-07-11-bootstrapping-a-react-project.markdown

 ---
 layout: post
 title: "Bootstrapping a React project"
-description: Learn how to fully bootstrap a React project.
+description: Setting up a React application requires a lot.
+Learn how to bootstrap a React project without complexities!
 date: 2016-07-11 3:17
 author:
   name: Prosper Otemuyiwa